 In all honesty, Alignment in this game is purely a game construct to allow certain spells to operate in a traditional manner.
-The meaning of "Law, Neutrality, and Chaos" is intentionally vague, and not much in the way of explanation is given for what exactly Law means.
+The meaning of "Law, Neutrality, and Chaos" is intentionally vague.

 So it is not necessary to worry about it any more than "Chaotic is for magical beings, Neutrality is for normal beings."
 If you want to involve Alignment in your cosmology, it is recommended that you read the works of Michael Moorcock and Poul Anderson, as the basic ideas of Alignment were originally taken from their works.